joergen7/gen_pnet/README.md

 #### code_change/3

-The `code_change/3` function determines what happens when a hot code reload happens.
+The `code_change/3` function determines what happens when a hot code reload appears.
 This callback is identical to the `code_change/3` function in the `gen_server` behavior.

     code_change( _OldVsn, NetState, _Extra ) -> {ok, NetState}.